Grievance Policy for Addressing Formal Complaints of Sexual Harassment Under the Title IX Regulations

 - New evidence that was not reasonably available at the time the determination regarding responsibility or dismissal was made, that could affect the outcome of the matter.

-- The Title IX Coordinator, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against an individual party, or for or against complainants or respondents in general, that affected the outcome of the matter.
+- The Director of Nondiscrimination and Title IX, investigator(s), or decision-maker(s) had a conflict of interest or bias for or against an individual party, or for or against complainants or respondents in general, that affected the outcome of the matter.

 - Excessiveness or insufficiency of the sanction: An appeal based on the imposed sanction must explain why the sanction is inappropriate based on the weight of the information provided during the investigation, hearing and/or sanction.

 The submission of appeal stays any sanctions for the pendency of an appeal.
 Supportive measures and remote learning opportunities remain available during the pendency of the appeal.